Benjaminyiu/group114_project/README.md

 Introduction: We are going to make a classical game called Minesweeper using C++.

 Game Rules: The rule of the game is finding all the mines without detonating by using the number on a block which shows the number of mines adjacent to it.
+We shall refer to some websites detailing the game instruction, such as https://www.instructables.com/How-to-play-minesweeper/.

 Features: Depending on the difficulty, there will be more mines in a given field.
 We plan to offer three difficulty level: easy, medium, and hard.
 1. Generation of random game sets or events: We will randomly assign mines in the field.